PatrikOlin/pddc/README.md

 ./pddc ping
 ```

-to get your current ip from the api (and to test so that setupd is functional)
+to get your current ip from the api (and to test so that setup is functional)

 Make sure to have your secrets.json (from porkbun) in the same directory as pddc.